EricCousineau-TRI/pybind11/docs/advanced/classes.rst

     One example sitaution is passing a newly created instance to a function which will immediately destroy the :class:``std::unique_ptr`` instance; the argument in Python will still hold the reference, and defer the call to :func:``__del__``.
 This shouldn't normally be a problem unless :func:``__del__`` has a non-trivial operation that relies on the polymorphic bits.

     If you wish to avoid this altogether, you can pass a single-item list with the contained item, which will check for a unique reference.
+This is dubbed a Python "move container".

 When ``pybind11`` detects case (b) (e.g. ``py::cast()`` is called to convert a C++ instance to `py::object`) and (a) has previously occurred, such that C++ manages the lifetime of the object, then :class:`py::wrapper` will release the Python reference to allow Python to manage the lifetime of the object.